Is Writing a Book Profitable? What to Expect As a First Time Author

 Is writing a book profitable?

 There isn't really a yes or no answer to this question because it depends.
 Ultimately, yes, it can be.
-Just look at JK Rowling or Stephen King.
-But at the same time, lots of authors don't make enough to quit their jobs and some even end up losing money.
+Just look at best-selling authors JK Rowling or Stephen King.
+But at the same time, lots of authors don't make enough to quit their jobs, and some even end up losing money.

 If you're looking to write your first book, here's what you can expect as a first-time author and some ways you can maximize your profits when you publish a book.

 - Traditional vs Self-Publishing